root@hack3rs:/srv/www$ curl -i /408/

 recovery-steps.md

-1. Retry the request on a stable connection.
+- Retry on a stable network connection.

 ops-note.txt